 I look back and think: I almost left.
 I almost walked away.
 I almost let the inconvenience cost my son his life.
 To this day, I look back and thank Mickey, my angel nurse, for insisting I stay, and for my insurance for their policy.
 Every time I look at my thriving 8-month-old, I’m overwhelmed with gratitude.
 He’s here, he’s alive, and because of our experience, I don’t take a single moment for granted.”

 This story was submitted to Love What Matters by Erin Williams of Brookline, Massachusetts.
-Do you have a similar experience?
-We’d love to hear your journey.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 SHARE this story on Facebook to encourage others to cherish every moment and love what matters most.